 Built in the early 18th century by the Maharaja Jai Singh II, this incredible astronomical observation site is made up of 19 stone, marble, and brass instruments used to observe and track celestial objects.
 The massive masonry tools are remarkably accurate at measuring time, predicting eclipses, observing planetary movements, and even gauging celestial altitudes.

-Each of the instruments is impressive but, above all, you won’t want to miss the world’s largest sundial, the Samrat Yantra (at 27m tall, missing it would be difficult, so this shouldn’t be an issue).
+Each of the instruments is impressive but, above all, you won’t want to miss the world’s largest sundial, the Samrat Yantra (at 27m tall, missing it would be difficult!).
 It’s an incredible feat of engineering that can tell the time to within two seconds accuracy.
 A true testament to India’s scientific and architectural heritage.

 3. Unwind in the city of Alleppey, Kerala